alexstevovich/shatterjs/README.md

 - The abstract nature of how documents are decomposed could lead to a rapidly evolving API that may not be compatible with current versions.
 - I will release a new major version for each breaking change, following a period of evaluation on the current `1.0.0` version.

+**Note:** Use in production environments with caution due to potential structural changes in future major versions

 ----------

 ## 📦 Installation